cyclst/IdentityServerDocker/README.md

 Please note: These changes made are the minimum effort to get the quickstarts working in docker desktop for local development and are not suitable for production.
 I have decorated changes with if(Environment.IdDevelopment()) where possible.

-The high level overview of these changes were as follows:
+The high level overview of these changes are as follows:

 1. Add Contaner Orchestration Support in each project
 2. Replace the hard coded urls in code with values defined in appsettings configuration